ryanppal/ppn-blue-paper/README.md

 ## 7. Summary
 PPN's two-layer protocol provides an industry-first ecosystem that will close the gap between consumers and insurance providers.
 The perfect balance of private and public layer of the PPN Protocol allows for discovery of next-generation insurance products that are missing in the traditional age-old insurance industry.
-PPN's public layer tools, APIs, dashboard interfaces and insurance marketplace empower users in the ecosystem to be able to find/create/purchase comprehensive insurance products that fits their needs and get insured anytime, anywhere.
+PPN's public layer tools, APIs, dashboard interfaces and insurance marketplace empower users in the ecosystem to be able to find/create/purchase comprehensive insurance products that fit their needs and get insured anytime, anywhere.
 Consumers will have more control and no longer have to go through rigid and cumbersome processes to obtain insurance coverage to set their mind at ease.
 Supplementary to the public layer, the private layer is a strong foundation in the Protocol providing a trustless system with immutable data and verified transactions that are protected by PPN and its' trusted Masternodes via Proof-of-Staking-Authority (PoSA) consensus.

 ## 8. References